dnanexus/dxWDL/doc/Internals.md

 The compiler can generate applets that are able to fully process simple parts of a larger workflow.
 These are called *fragments*.
-A fragment comprises of a series of declarations followed by a (1) call, or (2) a conditional block, or (3) a scatter block.
+A fragment comprises a series of declarations followed by a (1) call, or (2) a conditional block, or (3) a scatter block.
 For example, workflow `linear2` can be split into three fragments.